kazurayam/kazurayam-ks-testobject-testcase-association-tracer/docs/testobject_usage_full.md

 ## Forward Reference Detail

+**WARNING**: The information here depends on when and which Test Suite you executed.

 | # | Test Case refers | Test Object | in Repos? |
 | - | ---------------- | ----------- | --------- |
 | 1 | `Test Cases/main/TC_CURA` | `(.//*[normalize-space(text()) and normalize-space(.)='Sa'])[1]/following::td[20]` | false |